NVIDIA DOCA Developer Quick Start Guide

 This guide details the basic steps to bring up the NVIDIA DOCA development environment and to build and run the DOCA reference applications provided along with the DOCA software framework package.

 NVIDIA DOCA brings together a wide range of powerful APIs, libraries, and frameworks for programming and accelerating modern data center infrastructures.
-Like NVIDIA® CUDA® for GPUs, DOCA is a consistent and essential resource across all existing and future generations of DPU products.
+Like NVIDIA® CUDA® for GPUs, DOCA is a consistent and essential resource across all existing and future generations of BlueField DPU and SuperNIC products.

 This document is intended for those wishing to develop applications using the DOCA framework.

-Install the DPU into your host according to the installation instructions in the DPU's hardware user guide.
-The steps include installing the DPU into the PCIe slot and properly securing it in the chassis.
+Install the BlueField networking platform into your host according to the installation instructions in the BlueField's hardware user guide.
+The steps include installing BlueField into the PCIe slot and properly securing it in the chassis.
 Make sure your host OS is listed under the supported operating systems section.

-As part of the installation process, you must provide your NVIDIA account information.
-Get your NVIDIA Developer Zone access here.

-A detailed step-by-step process for installing the required development software on both the host and DPU can be found in the NVIDIA DOCA Installation Guide for Linux.
+A detailed step-by-step process for downloading and installing the required development software on both the host and BlueField can be found in the NVIDIA DOCA Installation Guide for Linux.

 During installation, you must change the default password,